oxfordinternetinstitute/oxonfair/README.md

 To install from source.
  1. Install autogluon (see <https://auto.gluon.ai/stable/index.html#installation>)
- 2. Download the source of autogluon.fair and in the source directory run: python3 -m pip install -e .
+ 2. Download the source of oxonfair and in the source directory run: python3 -m pip install -e .

 Now run the [Example Notebook](examples/quickstart_fair.ipynb) or try some of the example below.